 The Roosevelt Theater’s facade was Greek Revival and the faux-columns below its ornately sculpted pediment echoed those above the main entrance of the neighboring United Artists Theatre (at the time still called the Apollo Theatre).
 Before the later addition of a 1950’s era marquee, the Roosevelt Theater’s austere exterior resembled more a bank building than a theater.
 This theater also contained a 3/20 Kimball theater organ which was opened by organist Edmund Fitch.

-Its first movie was Constance Talmadge in “Lessons of Love”.
+Its first movie was Constance Talmadge in “Lessons in Love”.
 Unlike some of its larger, more extravagant neighbors (the Chicago Theatre, Oriental Theatre and State Lake Theatre, which were all within a block or two of the Roosevelt Theater), it did not feature live entertainment, but was designed specifically to show movies only.

 Just two years after the Roosevelt Theater opened, the ever-expanding Balaban & Katz chain acquired the theater and it became just another one of its many Loop houses for nearly half century.